-In 2011, there will be an assessment of vocabulary in the context of passages that students read.
-Vocabulary knowledge is considered to be one of the five essential components of reading as defined by the No Child Left Behind (NCLB) legislation.
+The 2017 NAEP Reading Assessment includes an assessment of vocabulary in the context of passages that students read.
+Vocabulary knowledge is considered to be one of the five essential components of reading as defined by the Every Student Succeeds Act (ESSA).
 In this context, vocabulary is construed not as isolated word meanings but as real knowledge of vocabulary that can advance comprehension.